conan-io/docs/reference/commands/new.rst

 conan new
 =========

+Create a new recipe (with a conanfile.py and other associated files) from either a predefined or a user-defined template.

 conan new
 ---------

 .. code-block:: text

-    $ conan new --help
+    $ conan new -h
     usage: conan new [-h] [-v [V]] [--logger] [-d DEFINE] [-f] template

-    Create a new recipe (with conanfile.py and other files) from either a predefined or a user-defined template
+    Create a new example recipe and source files from a template.

     positional arguments:
       template              Template name, either a predefined built-in or a user-